ShaliniSinghR/BestBuyAPI/Monify-ExploratoryTesting.md

 	6. Transactions list is displayed by Categories.
 	7. Every Category has a total value of transactions found in this Category
 	8. Tap on Category expands list of transactions with below details:
-		a.
-Each transaction displays if it's debit or credit.
+		* Each transaction displays if it's debit or credit.
-		b.
-Every transaction in a list displays transaction amount with currency and the transaction date "DD Mon"
+		* Every transaction in a list displays transaction amount with currency and the transaction date "DD Mon"
-		c.
-Debit transactions should be marked in red
+		* Debit transactions should be marked in red
-		d.
-Credit transactions should be marked in green
+		* Credit transactions should be marked in green
 	9. Second tap on Balance button hides the Balance section
 	10. Addition of expenses or income should update the balance button in real time.
 	11. "Downward" arrow on the right side of the Balance button should sort the transaction based on category/duration